 6. Set up the right mood with lighting, candles, flowers and music that will work perfectly without needing constant attention and rework.

-7. Make sure you are ready and set at least half an hour before the time your guests are meant to arrive—no matter how unpunctual they might
+7. Make sure you are ready and set at least half an hour before the time your guests are meant to arrive—no matter how unpunctual they might be!

 If you have relatives or friends staying over for the holiday, interior stylist Samir Wadekar shares the steps you should follow to make sure they have a comfortable stay.